seanox/xml-micro-exchange-php/manual/getting-started.md

 What is and does XML-Micro-Exchange?

-It is an volatile NoSQL datasource on the internet.
+It is an volatile NoSQL stateless micro datasource for the internet.
-The data source is a gathering place for data exchange for static web-applications and IoT or for other Internet-based modules and components.
+The datasource is a gathering place for data exchange for static web-applications and IoT or for other Internet-based modules and components.

+Volatile means that the data is not stored permanently.
+The datasource lives on regular use, without this its stored data will expire.

 NoSQL is a hint at the feature set and support for querying and transforming data, as well functions for the data access.
-Because the data source can do more than just write and read data.
+Because the datasource can do more than just write and read data.

-Volatile means that the data is not stored permanently.
-The data source lives on regular use, without this its stored data will expire.
+Stateless, as all requests are processed independently with the current state of the data.
+There are no transactions and no fixed connections.

+Micro, because the datasource is more of a data cell.
+The storage space is recommended less than 1 MB.
+That sounds small but is very much for a stateless communication.

-Think of the data source as a regulars' table in a pub in their town.
+Think of the datasource as a regulars' table in a pub in their town.
 Anyone who knows the address can come.
 They are in the public space and yet private.
 Everyone is equal.
 Only the participants have their rituals and rules, but not